Looks like it's winter.

 - In The Legend of Zelda: Oracle of Seasons, the land of Holodrums' seasons are mixed up due to General Onox's meddling.
 Link can also change the seasons at will with the aid of the Rod of Seasons.

-- The King of Dragon Pass has five seasons: Sea, Fire, Earth, Dark, and Storm, with a sixth "season" of Sacred Time marking the beginning of a new year (though Sacred Time is unplayable, since the only thing your people will do during this time is worship, make sacrifices, and take stock of their lives relative to the past year).
+- King of Dragon Pass, being set in the world of Glorantha (see Tabletop Games above) has the same five seasons: Sea, Fire, Earth, Dark, and Storm, with a sixth "season" of Sacred Time marking the beginning of a new year (though Sacred Time is unplayable, since the only thing your people will do during this time is worship, make sacrifices, and take stock of their lives relative to the past year).
 Sea is roughly mid-to-late spring, and is when crops are planted.
 Fire is summer, and the heat means it's a good day to go bash your enemy's heads in or just steal their cows.
 Earth corresponds to autumn, when it's time to put down your weapons and pick up your sickles for the harvest.
 Dark is the harsh part of winter, when there are too many blizzards to do much of anything.
 Storm is an unpredictable season corresponding to late winter or early spring: it may be warm enough to go raiding, but then again, a freak storm could break out and ruin your day.

 - In Off-White, the winter has lasted for over three centuries for some unexplained reason.